Sha-yanA/chicago-transit-mobility/README.md

 # Evaluating Urban Mobility in Chicago with Machine Learning

  A complete, end-to-end Machine Learning pipeline to evaluate urban mobility in Chicago.
 The pipeline covers everything from acquiring the data to analyzing the results for efficiency and equity.
+Check it out on https://chicago-transit-mobility.streamlit.app

 ## 1. Project Framing and Goal Definition